R35007/R35007/README.md

 ### About me

-- 🔭 I’m currently working at a position Software Engineer III at [Verizon][company] !
+- 🔭 I’m currently working at a position Sr.Software Engineer at [Ford][company] !
 - 🌱 I’m currently learning everything 🤣
 - ❤️ I love writing TypeScript, and building fun experiments on type-level
 - 👯 I’m looking to collaborate with other content creators